dtoroteutsch/simple_node_webapp/README.md

-This a simple web project to practice how to use NodeJS
+This a simple web project deployed in a container to practice how to use NodeJS.